 Compare this to deciding to buy bread from a family-owned local bakery or meat from the family-owned local butchery.
 By supporting local food businesses, the money stays in the community, and it helps to keep the community together.
 It helps to create employment, and it’s a win-win for everyone.

 Even if only five percent of the food is bought directly from the farmer’s market.
 Even with that minimal amount, it will keep increasing, and once it reaches a more critical point, it will be challenging to stop that change from happening.
+Learn more about farming.